Dracovallis/WMS/README.md

 NPM is required to run this app.

-Inside the project app directory, simply run:
+Inside the project public directory, simply run:

 `npm install`